Legal-NLP-EkStep/legal_NER/README.md

 b.Passing sentence by sentence:Each sentence is individually passed through model and entities are extracted.
 It takes more time to run but more accurate than passing the whole judgment.
 Use run_type='sent' for this method.

+## 5. Postprocessing
+Since the document level context was not used duiring annotation,it is important to capture the document level context while inference.This can be done via postprocessing using some rules.

 To perform postprocessing on the extracted entitities specify do_potprocessing=True.

 The postprocessing is done on these entities: